 Ngspice Shared Library Interfacing and Integration

 Interfaces of ngspice.dll or ngspice.so are available for various languages.
-You may download example calling programs written in Turbo Delphi (a Pascal variant) and C language in the download section below.
+You may download sample programs for calling ngspice written in Turbo Delphi or Lazarus (Pascal variants) and C language in the download section below.
 KiCad uses a C++ interface. (see file ngspice.cpp).
-A free basic interface has been published.
+A free basic interface to ngspice has been published.
 A Ruby interface to shared ngspice is available, as well as an interface with Octave calling the ngspice library.

 Ngspice Shared Library Downloads